technocrat/technocrat/_main.knit.md

 * [Isabella Chinchilla]
 * [Bendetta 'Lynn' Miller]

 In reviewing the related news reports, these deaths were accidental in nature (striking pedestrian in intersection, striking pedestrians walking on highway, for example).
 In the case of [Kimberly Bedford], the officer was convicted of a serious traffic offense for hitting a pedestrian while speeding without lights or siren.
-Thus, although the relative proportion, `r pct(nrow(fveh),nf)`%, of unarmed women struck by vehicles is notable, these deaths are quite unlike deaths inflicted by gunshot on unarmed civilians.
-Without the addition of facts in addition to those from from news accounts, the `r pct(nrow(fveh),nf)`% figure, by itself, is misleading.
+Thus, although the relative proportion, 13.21%, of unarmed women struck by vehicles is notable, these deaths are quite unlike deaths inflicted by gunshot on unarmed civilians.
+Without the addition of facts in addition to those from from news accounts, the 13.21% figure, by itself, is misleading.

-For another example, `r sum(codvsarmed["Taser",])`% of all deaths were caused by Tasers.
-Among women, however, only `r sum(fcodvsarmed["Taser",])`% were due to Tasers.
-Yet, among white women `r sum(fwcodvstaser)`% of deaths were due to Tasers while `r sum(fbcodvsarmed["Taser",])`% of deaths of black women were Taser inflicted.
+For another example, 4.36% of all deaths were caused by Tasers.
+Among women, however, only 1.89% were due to Tasers.
+Yet, among white women 0% of deaths were due to Tasers while 8.33% of deaths of black women were Taser inflicted.
 That was the death of [Natasha McKenna], who was a mentally ill, 5'4" tall, 180-pound woman in handcuffs and leg shackles.
 Six deputies were attempting to transfer her from a jail cell and administered 4 Taser shocks that proved fatal.
 [The coroner]) ruled the death accidental.
 [A comprehensive report] details the circumstances involved in the administration of the Taser shocks and the difficulties in physically controlling the prisoner that led to the decisions to administer each of them.

 Among all women, a single case of death in custody was reported, an hispanic woman who died from lack of timely medical attention after complaining of feeling unwell.
 The outside contractor providing medical services decided to delay services until the regularly scheduled evening rounds.
 Lobato died shortly after the start of rounds before being seen.